Worried About a Friend?

 There are ways to help a friend or loved one who is thinking of taking their life.
-There are several UCR resources that can help: Counseling and Psychological Services, Residence Hall staff, professors, TAs, the Student Affairs Case Manager and the Dean of Students office.
+There are several UCR resources that can help: Counseling and Psychological Services, Residence Hall staff, professors, TAs, a UCR Case Manager and the Dean of Students office.

 Know the Symptoms

 Depression and thoughts of suicide can impact a person's life in many different ways.
 Not everyone experiences depression and suicidal tendencies in the same way.